 At Giffards we have always taken data security very seriously as we appreciate the consequences of data being shared inappropriately or incorrectly and the implications this can have on everybody involved.
 To date we can assure you that good practice is demonstrated in all of our processes and procedures around data protection; however the more stringent GDPR means that we have to put into place additional measures and carry out further checks to make sure your data is even more secure.
 All relevant staff have undergone training and we have contacted companies we supply data to for confirmation of how they use the data and to ensure they keep the data safe at all times.
 We are satisfied that this is the case and data is never shared by any of the companies we use.
 However in order for us to share any of your and your child’s data/details that is not a statutory requirement, under the new GDPR we have to gain your permission.
 This has to be repeated at least every year.

 As further explanation for you we thought we would give you some examples of how we share data.
-If you require any further information around GDPR or how we use/share data please contact the Data Protection Controller by emailing firstname.lastname@example.org or via the school office.
+If you require any further information around GDPR or how we use/share data please contact the Data Protection Controller via the school office.
+Our Data Protection Officer is Mr Richard Betts, please do not hesitate to contact him if you have any queries that you do not believe have been addressed properly by the school or any concerns around data protection in the school – his email address is firstname.lastname@example.org

 At Giffards in order to support learning and ensure every child has access to a broad, rich curriculum we subscribe to many different types of educational software.
 To enable each child’s progress and attainment to be monitored closely we often need to supply the software companies with details about your child; these are generally basic details such as name and date of birth:

 - In Foundation Stage the teachers use software called 2Build a Profile – for this we have to share your child’s name and date of birth and will often include a photograph showing your child undertaking a certain activity; this is to enable the teachers to share your child’s achievements with you.